antodiazcano/RAG-computer-vision-ii/README.md

 2. Allow more models for the chatbot

-3. Añadir que se hagan embeddings de las imágenes, no solo del texto
+3. Include embeddings for images?

+4. Deploy